zhuangh/CarND-Traffic-Sign-Classifier-Project/README.md

 * The size of the training set is 34799.
 * The size of the validation set is 4410.
-* The size of thetest set is 12630.
+* The size of the test set is 12630.
 * The shape of a traffic sign image is (32, 32, 3).
 * The number of unique classes/labels in the data set is 43.